 Failure to Diagnose

-Should you choose to hire Mr. Quackenbush to represent you in your case, he will work on a contingency basis.
-This means that Mr. Quackenbush will not get paid until you’ve received compensation in your case, so there is no risk to you.Advice for Clients of this Fort Lauderdale Failure to Diagnose/Delayed Diagnosis/Misdiagnosis Lawyer Advises Clients in Their Times of Need
+Mr. Quackenbush will work on a contingency basis.
+This indicates that there is no risk to you as Mr. Quackenbush will not get paid until you’ve made a recovery in your case.This Fort Lauderdale Failure to Diagnose/Delayed Diagnosis/Misdiagnosis Lawyer Advises Clients in Their Times of Need

-If such a misdiagnosis causes the death of your loved one, then you may be able to pursue a medical malpractice wrongful death case on your loved one’s behalf.
-Nevertheless, there are all sorts of restrictions and limitations that go along with a medical malpractice wrongful death case (such as limitations on who is able to benefit from your loved one’s case), so you should contact Mr. Quackenbush as soon as possible.
+If the misdiagnosis and incorrect treatment causes the tragic death of your loved one, then you may be able to pursue a wrongful death medical malpractice case against the doctor that did the misdiagnosis.
+However, there are various restrictions that go along with a medical malpractice wrongful death case, so it is best to contact a medical malpractice attorney as soon as possible.

-One thing that is important to be aware of is that the statute of limitations for a medical malpractice case is two-years.
-So, typically you have two-years from the date of the malpractice to file a lawsuit.
-As such, you should call Mr. Quackenbush as soon as possible.Call this Broward County Failure to Diagnose/Delayed Diagnosis/Misdiagnosis Law Firm
+One thing that is crucial to know is that the statute of limitations for a medical malpractice case is two-years.
+This means that, from the date of the malpractice, you have two-years to file a lawsuit.
+However, you should act as quickly as possible.
+There is a lot that needs to be done before the actual filing of the lawsuit.Contact this Broward County Failure to Diagnose/Delayed Diagnosis/Misdiagnosis Law Firm